Group Trip Packages

 Guided Voyageur canoe day trip

 Paddle traditional North Canoes (seat 10 people each) from our Oxtongue Lake store on an hour-long journey up the Oxtongue River to the base of Ragged Falls, a 30 metre (90 foot) waterfall.
 Once there, your group can hike the trails by the falls, enjoy a lunch or snack and then paddle back.
-This is an excellent team building experience and ideal for novice paddlers.
+This is an excellent team-building experience and ideal for novice paddlers.

 Skill development programs

 Spend a day building group skills with rotating sessions of kayaking, canoeing, and hiking in the wilderness of Algonquin Park.
 Having everyone do the same activity at the same time is usually not practical and learning new skills is much easier in a smaller group.
-This type of program is ideal large groups staying at the Whitefish Group Campground (see more information below).
+This type of program is ideal for large groups staying at the Whitefish Group Campground (see more information below).

 Overnight canoe trips

 Enjoy the real Algonquin Park experience on a multi-day canoe trip into the heart of the park’s interior, only accessible by canoe.
-Algonquin Outfitters offers special rates and discounted outfitting packages for non-profit youth groups such as scouts, church youth groups and school outing clubs.
+Algonquin Outfitters offers special rates and discounted outfitting packages for non-profit youth groups such as Scouts, church youth groups and school outing clubs.
 Please call or e-mail, using the form at the bottom of this page, for full details.
 Guided overnight trips are also available for groups using our Complete Outfitting services.

 Are you planning an event that requires a large number of canoes or kayaks?
 Algonquin Outfitters has a fleet of over 500 canoes and kayaks and can deliver canoes and gear to any of Algonquin Park’s access points (or almost anywhere else in Ontario).
 Call or email for a price quotation.